python/devguide/developer-workflow/c-api.rst

   fields, arguments and return values are well defined.

-- Functions returning ``PyObject *`` must return a valid pointer on success, and ``NULL`` if and only if an exception is raised.
+- Functions returning ``PyObject *`` must return a valid pointer on success, and ``NULL`` if, and only if, an exception is raised.
-  Most other API must return ``0`` on success, and a negative value if and only if an exception is raised.
+  Most other API must return ``0`` on success, and a negative value if, and only if, an exception is raised.
   Unless there is need to distinguish between error types, ``-1`` should be used as the error value.